-Common Mistakes
+Common mistakes

-- 1. Failure to include a brief section on Methods/Methodology. - 2.
+- 1. Failure to state the purpose.
+It is advisable to formally state: "The purpose of this trial/study/program is..." - 2.
 Failure to state a conclusion.
-We encourage a final sentence that says: "In conclusion ...". - 3.
+Use a final sentence that reads: "In conclusion,..." - 3.
 Failure to state sample size.
-The reviewers want to assess the quality of the data they need a mean SEM and a sample size. - 4.
+The reviewer wants to assess the quality of the data they need a mean SEM and a sample size. - 4.
 Excessive use of abbreviations.
-All but the most standard abbreviations should be defined and most abstracts should have less than 3 abbreviations.
+All but the most standard abbreviations should be defined and most abstracts should have < 3 abbreviations.

-Traps to Avoid
+Traps to avoid

 - 1. Typographical errors. - 2.
 References cited in the abstract. - 3.
-Not providing context or a statement of relevance that provides the rationale for your study. - 4.
-Complex graphics.
-Simple line or bar graphs are most appropriate.
-Ensure the font size is adequately large on each axis to be visible.
-Check a printed version of the abstract before submitting.
+Not providing content/statement of relevance that states the rationale for your study. - 4.
+Using complex graphics.
+Simple line or bar graphs work best.
+Make sure the font is adequate on each axis to be seen.
+Check a printed version of the abstract before submission.
 Tables must be submitted as graphics. - 5.
 Leaving abstract writing until the 11th hour this increases stress and leads to errors. - 6.
-Duplicative work.
+Duplicated work.